yar123yar/Car-Analysis/README.md

 </ol>

 ## 2. Handling Missing Values (Python & Web Scraping)

-To fill missing values in the dataset:
+Approximately 100,000 values were missing in the dataset.
+These were filled using a Python-based web scraping approach:
 <ol>
 <li><b>Web Scraping</b>: Used Python to scrape car details based on VIN code and year from automotive databases.</li>
 <li><b>Data Integration</b>: Fetched missing information and merged it with the cleaned MySQL data.</li>